gelisam/klister/README.rst

   overhead associated with recursive uses of ``local-expand``, as well as enabling a second, trusted type checking pass.

-We additionally intend to eventually interleave a type checker with the macro expander, but there's not yet any evidence of this in the source code.
+* Type checking and macro expansion are interleaved.
+Every expansion step in an expression or pattern context knows what type the resulting program will have.

 Initially, macros can get stuck by blocking until a signal has been sent.
 Signals are essentially just integers.
 Other macros can send signals, at which point the blocked macros get un-stuck.
 This is reminiscent of the ``blockOnMeta`` operation in Agda's reflection system.
-Eventually, we plan to replace this with the ability to block on the solution to a metavariable.
+Eventually, we plan to replace this with the ability to block on the solution to a type unification variable.

 FAQ
 ===